sadab-halim/Quick-Revision/Languages/Java.md

 * **`Formatter`**: Provides C-style `printf()` formatting capabilities.
 * **`Locale`**: Represents a specific geographical, political, or cultural region.
 Used to tailor formatted output (like dates, currencies, and numbers) to the user's conventions.
 * **`NumberFormat`, `DecimalFormat`, `DateTimeFormatter`**: Classes used for converting numbers and dates to and from locale-sensitive string representations.

-This concludes the quick revision guide covering all 13 sections.
-You now have a comprehensive overview of core and advanced Java topics.